CZECH ALASKA_PART 1.

 In the dark days, in the throes of a familiar virus, when our playground had shrunk to the county line, an urgent desire to disrupt the rhythm of that song of my life and kick the beat back up a bit grew inside me.
 Originally, Lapland was calling me, but my district didn't extend there.
 Nor did it reach to Havířov, where my dear wife comes from, but the smell of my mother-in-law Eva's segedin and the charm of the Razovite region were irresistible.
 And that is how JIBE JAHA, or March for Mother-in-Law, came into being.

-600km crossing from the Jizera Mountains to the Beskydy Mountains, from Jablonec to Havířov, for coffee and lunch.
+600km crossing from Jizera to Beskydy, from Jablonec to Havířov, for coffee and lunch.
 After completing it, I knew that this was an experience I should not keep to myself.
 And thanks to the similar opinion of my friends from Vertonewho are in charge of the British Montane and took this adventure under their wing, it was clear that the time had come to share this adventure.
 The first year Montane JIBE JAHA, 300 and 600 miles through our mountains, forests, fields, meadows.
 Nonstop, with the support of fate and chance, with your own self, to wherever they let you go.
 Limit 6 and 12 days.
 Three checkpoints.
 But mainly endless experiences and in a word classic, not always pleasant.

 Day 1